 The United States Department of Transportation (USDOT) Federal Highway Administration (FHWA) established an Advanced Transportation and Congestion Management Technologies Deployment (ATCMTD) initiative to provide grants to develop model deployment sites for large-scale installation and operation of advanced transportation technologies to improve safety, efficiency, system performance, and infrastructure return on investment.

-Advanced Mobility Group (AMG) assisted Contra Costa Transportation Authority (CCTA) with the development of a grant application to support implementation of the Bay Area Mobility-On-Demand (MOD) Project, a subproject of Innovate 680’s Mobility-as-a-Service.
+Advanced Mobility Group (AMG) assisted Contra Costa Transportation Authority (CCTA) with the development of a grant application to support implementation of the Bay Area Mobility-On-Demand (MOD) Project, a subproject of Innovate 680’s Mobility-as-a-Service (MaaS).
 In April 2019, CCTA was successfully awarded an $8 million ATCMTD grant to implement the Project.

 In Contra Costa County, 93 percent of trips are taken by automobile.
 As the 8th most congested corridor in San Francisco Bay Area, travelers on I-680 experience significant delays and inconsistent traffic flow; with delays expected to continue for the foreseeable future.